suhasshastry/DataAnalysis/readme.md

 # Data analysis
 This repo has various data analysis projects.
-Below is the list of projects along with the links to their report.
+Below is the list of projects along with the links to their reports.
 ## Absenteeism
 This project is about visualization of data set on Absenteeism at work.
 This project was done as a Jupyter Notebook using libraries numpy, pandas, matplotlib and plotly.